yayuyang/yayuyang.github.io/README.md

 Workshop chair(Workshop 11_Advanced Online Monitoring and Fault Diagnosis of Power Equipment), 2025 The 2nd International conference on Smart Grids and Power Systems (ICSGPS)

+Technical Committee Member of 2025 IEEE International Symposium on the Application of Artificial Intelligence in Electrical Engineering (AAIEE 2025)

 Technical Committee member of 2024 8th International Conference on Power and Energy Engineering (ICPEE 2024)

 Guest Editor of Special Issue "Protection and Control Technology for Mechanical Energy Storage Equipment", Machines(SCI),2024